FasterVAR: Plug-and-Play Acceleration for Visual Autoregressive Models: Method

 \minisection{Semantic irrelevance at large-scale steps.} Based on the aforementioned analysis, the \textit{semantic establishment stage} has already completed the formation of image semantics.
 Intuitively, the large-scale steps after the \textit{semantic establishment stage} should be unrelated to semantic generation.

 To verify the intuition, we study the effect of text prompts on the semantics of the later generation stages.
-Recalling that VAR adopts classifier-free guidance (CFG)~\citep{ho2022classifier} to combine text prompts with null text prompts, we set the CFG to 0 beginning at scale step $k$.
+Recalling that VAR adopts classifier-free guidance (CFG)~\cite{ho2022classifier} to combine text prompts with null text prompts, we set the CFG to 0 beginning at scale step $k$.
 Under this setup, the text prompt is omitted for steps $k$ through $K$, and the impact is evaluated using CLIP and GenEval scores.
 As illustrated in~\cref{fig:cfg} (Left), when we set the CFG to 0 of the scale after the \textit{semantic establishment stage} (i.e., $\{20,\dots,64\}$), the CLIP curve stabilizes above 0.3 and exhibits negligible changes beyond this scale step.
 In contrast, setting the CFG to 0 on earlier scales (i.e., $<20$) leads to a sharp decline in the CLIP score.
 We further use the GenEval score to assess how well the generated images accurately reflect the intended text prompts.
-Both the GenEval score and the perceptual quality of image details remain close to their maximum levels (\cref{fig:cfg} (Left) and~\cref{fig:cfg}(Right, 2nd row)) when $k$ is configured as during the \textit{fidelity refinement stage} (i.e., $\{40,48,64\}$).
-In contrast, when scale is set below 40, the curve declines (\cref{fig:cfg} (Left)), accompanied by a degradation in perceptual detail quality (e.g., the ``earring'' in \cref{fig:cfg}Right (1st row)).
+Both the GenEval score and the perceptual quality of image details remain close to their maximum levels (\cref{fig:cfg} (Left) and~\cref{fig:cfg} (Right, 2nd row)) when $k$ is configured as during the \textit{fidelity refinement stage} (i.e., $\{40,48,64\}$).
+In contrast, when scale is set below 40, the curve declines (\cref{fig:cfg} (Left)), accompanied by a degradation in perceptual detail quality (e.g., the ``earring'' in \cref{fig:cfg} (Right, 1st row)).

 In conclusion, the \textit{fidelity refinement stage} is semantics independent.
 Based on this observation, we are able to omit the text prompt and use only the null text prompt during the \textit{fidelity refinement stage} to achieve the acceleration goal.
+This simple modification yields approximately a 1.5$\times$ speedup.

 \minisection{Input Feature exhibits low-rank property.} At the intermediate $k$-th scale step of VAR, the input feature $\widetilde{\boldsymbol{F}}_{k-1}$ is obtained by interpolation, where the obtained token map of the previous scale is first upsampled (\cref{eq:var_upf}) and downsampled (\cref{eq:var_downf}) to match the size of the next larger scale and then fed into the model as input.
 This raises an important question: \textit{Does the intermediate input feature inherently exhibit a low-rank property?}